-In a world of constrained resources and intense competition for customers, firms develop a variety of strategically focused cooperative relationships to achieve their objectives domestically and internationally.
-The challenge lies in designing and managing these alliances successfully.
+In a world of constrained resources and intense competition for customers, firms aim to develop a variety of strategically focused, cooperative relationships to achieve their objectives, both domestically and internationally.
+The challenge lies in the successful design and management of these alliances.

 In this highly collaborative program, you’ll learn how to create and manage different forms of strategic alliances, such as joint ventures, licensing agreements, buyer-supplier partnerships and consortia.
 You’ll also develop a better sense of the related costs and benefits, examine the specific conditions under which alliances are preferred to other growth strategies and leave with practical tools you can apply immediately.

 Upcoming Sessions (Fee includes lodging and most meals)